 At the end of his Book of Ecclesiastes Solomon says that the conclusion of the matter [of all that he was teaching throughout the book] is to, “Fear God, and keep his commandments: for this is the whole duty of man.“

 The fear of God is one of the Pillars of Wisdom and it works in tandem with all the other pillars including Understanding.
-If we fear God and keep His commandments God will give us the gift of understanding of His truth which will keep us on the right path.
+If we fear God, learn God’s Word and keep His commandments, God will give us the gift of Understanding of His truth which will keep us on the right path.

-Every day we need to seek for and ask God for more of His wisdom.
-If we will do this then there is great reward for God has a fabulous future planned for those who love Him and who seek to understand so as to live in all His ways.
+Every day we need to seek for and ask God for a better Understanding of God’s Word and of His wisdom.
+If we will do this and follow up with diligent effort, then there is great reward for God has a fabulous future planned for those who love Him and who seek to understand so as to live in all His ways.

 2 Timothy 2:7 Consider what I say; and the Lord give thee understanding in all things.

 Constance Belanger and James Malm